[CentOS7] Rpmbuild Redis 8, which does not have an official RPM for EL7

 The contents of ~/rpmbuild/ after the final build

-After much effort, I finally arrived at the following configuration under ~/rpmbuild.
+After much struggle, I finally arrived at the following structure under ~/rpmbuild.

-I haven't touched anything else since it was automatically added during the build.
+I haven't touched anything after that, as I believe it was automatically added during the build process.
 (Probably)

 SOURCES ├ redis-8.0.2.tar.gz ├ redis.conf └ redis.service SPECS └ redis-8.0.2.spec

-Before doing this, I simply compiled redis-8.0.2.tar.gz, but it seemed that I had to manually register the systemctl Unit, so this time I made sure that the redis.service file was also applied during installation.
+Before doing this, I simply tried compiling redis-8.0.2.tar.gz, but it seemed that registering the systemctl unit also had to be done manually, so this time I've made sure the redis.service file is also applied during installation.

-Also, although the archive contained a conf file, the data was stored in a different location, so this time I included the redis.conf file I prepared here to reference after installation.
+Also, although a conf file existed in the archive, the data location was different, so this time I've included a redis.conf file that I prepared myself to refer to after installation.

 In my environment, Redis data was set to persist from the beginning, but depending on the settings, if the data isn't persisted and is lost when the system is restarted, a tragedy could occur, so be sure to check!